StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-07-26-understanding-webrtc.markdown

 I have also placed a tutorial into my Udemy Cart and may decide to purchase it.
 I have 10 hours to get it at the discount price of £13.99 (reduced fro £49.99, apparently).
 But first I will see what the free YouTube offering is about.
 * I note the many cricisms in the review/comments section that this course is out of data, is deprecated and not been updated for three years.
 This may be unfair, but I think I'll just find what I need for free on YouTube etc.

-# Notes on setting up WebRTC
+# Notes on setting up the WebRTC project

 Setting up the server

 **npm i express ejs socket.io**

 * Use the [Expressjs server](https://expressjs.com/): [expressjs.com/installing](https://expressjs.com/en/starter/installing.html), [npm](https://www.npmjs.com/package/express),
-* use dependensy ejs - templating language / view engine
+* use dependency ejs - templating language / view engine
 * use socket.io
 * uuid